kid551/kid551.github.io/_posts/2016-11-07-convNet-spec.md

 x += v
 ```

 , the value of mass is often assumed as unit quantity, i.e. the $$1$$.
 Thus, we only need to consider the velocity part.
 The whole optimization process can be treated as one particle's movement.
 Its position at time $$t$$ can be treated as function $$x(t)$$.
 Then the particle may experience the net force $$f(t)$$.
-And we can get the acceleration as
+And we can get the acceleration as (note our mass has been assumed as 1)

 $$f(t) = \frac{\partial^2}{\partial t^2}x(t)$$